mediaexplorer74/WinBetaYT/README.md

 ## To Do
-* Create Settings page for "APIkey tuning".
+* Create Settings page for "APIkey tuning"
 * Try to improve/fix VideoPage's UI controls (Video quality, etc.)
 * Continue some experiments with "Astoria compatibility" (hardcore!)